 If you've decided not to live in residence, it's best to start looking early for an apartment or room to rent.
-Montreal offers many interesting neighbourhoods to live in, and most are easily accessible by public transportation.
+Montreal offers many interesting neighborhoods to live in, and most are easily accessible by public transportation.

 Student Housing offers Off-Campus Housing support that can help with your search and provide you with important information about your rights as a tenant and useful tips for finding a great place to live.
 The also offer apartment listings, and links to external ones as well!